Technology

 Network Engineer Salary Overview

-The Network Engineer is a sought-after profession in the United States with a median annual salary of $90,520.
-Compensation typically ranges from $53,100 for entry-level positions to $148,700 for experienced professionals in high-demand markets.
+The Network Engineer is one of the most important roles in the Technology sector of the US economy in 2026.
+With a median annual salary of $90,520, compensation for this position ranges from $53,100 at the entry level to $148,700 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Network Engineer in the US earns between $53,100 and $148,700 per year, with a median of $90,520.